jibon57/nativescript-mediafilepicker/README.md

 **Limitations**
 * Anything those exists in Native Library.
 You can check the native libaries.
 * In iOS after selecting file you may not be able to use it directly.
 In this case you will need to copy that file in your app directory.
-After using it you may want to delete it.
+After using it you can delete it for reducing storage memory usage.
 Please check the demo for more details.
 * At present selecting iCloud file isn't supported for iOS because of Native Library limitation.

 **Note:** I am not an expert of neigher iOS nor Android.
 So, please contribute if you think something you can do better :)